Makes 4 servings | Prep Time: 18 mins

 2. Heat the plant butter in a large saute pan over medium-high heat.
 Add the apples, cider and cinnamon.
 Stir and bring to a simmer.
 Turn down to medium and cook for 8 minutes, until the apples are tender, but not mushy.
 Let cool (this step can be done 1 day in advance).

-2. In a large bowl, combine the oats, hemp seeds, salt, cinnamon and nutmeg.
+2. In a large bowl, combine the oats, hemp seeds, protein powder, salt, cinnamon and nutmeg.

 4. Place 1/2 cup of the oat mixture into each jar.
-Top with 1 tablespoon of the chopped figs and 1 tablespoon of the almond butter.
+Top with 1 tablespoon of the almond butter.
 Pour 1/2 cup of the plant milk into each jar.
-Place about 1/2 cup of the cooked apple on top and place the lids on the jars.
+Place about 1/2 cup of the cooked apple on top and add the lids to the jars.
 Refrigerate for 3 hours or overnight.

 6. When ready to serve, remove lids, grab a spoon and enjoy!
 Can be stored in the fridge for up to 4 days.